 - Tomato paste

 - Pure pomegranate juice

 - Dried hibiscus flowers steeped in hot water, strained

 - Cranberries boiled with enough water to cover, strained

-Or you can decide to spice as you wish and not worry about the color at all, which is what I typically do
+Or you can decide not to worry about the color at all, which is what I typically do.